 - Psychology Clinic – Provides access to a variety of services including, counseling, psychological testing, and biofeedback techniques.

-- Substance Abuse Resource Center – Free access to assessment and education from a licensed specialist.
+- S.U.R.E.
+Center – Free access to assessment and education from a licensed specialist.

 Have questions about your rights as a student?

 - Center for Student Rights and Responsibilities – The center provides education on students' rights, referrals for violations of the Student Code of Conduct, etc.

 - Dean of Students – Provides student absence notification, hardship withdrawals, and oversees the Student Life Offices.